 The old port of Dubrovnik

-I just love the old port of Dubrovnik.
+I just love the old port, and I think that a visit here is another great thing to do in Dubrovnik.
 Rarely do you see a harbour that is so neat and tidy and cute.
 Yes, cute.
 Having said that, I am sure this port has seen some serious action back in the day when Dubrovnik used to be a major seafarer port and trading post.

-Today, the piers are lined with small yachts and boats, and there are ferries and little cruise boats departing here for the tourists, some of them mimicking historic seafaring designs.
+Today, the piers are lined with small yachts and boats.
+There are ferries and little cruise boats departing here for the tourists, some of them mimicking historic seafaring designs.